atet/programming/README.md

 ### **Logical Operators**

-* Piggybacking off the Boolean results from relational operators, we can also compare `TRUE`/`FALSE` in logical operations
+* Piggybacking off the Boolean results (`TRUE`/`FALSE`) from relational operators, we can also compare Booleans  in logical operations

 Operator | Definition
 --- | ---